Copyright © 2019 Mediachance. All rights reserved.

 Deleted file?
 Overwritten document?
 The Project was fine yesterday?
 Un f*ck it.

 I built it because the world got weird.
 With AI in the loop, files explode.
 Dozens of edits in seconds.
 Files created, rewritten, deleted like a machine gun.
-Most backup tools assume slow changes.
-Careful edits with occasional regret, not “it’s raining files”.
-And they also think backup is for a big disaster.
-Something where you roll everything back after a forest fire.
+Most backup tools assume a slower world.
+Careful edits.
+Occasional regrets.
+Not… it’s raining files.
+They also assume backup is for disasters.
+The “roll everything back after the forest fire” moment.
 But that’s not how it actually goes.
 Most of the time it’s not one big disaster.
 It’s a constant stream of small ones.
-“What did I called this thing yesterday?”
-“That version from five minutes ago… that one worked.”
+“What did I call this yesterday?”
+“That version from five minutes ago… that one worked, but this one sets my GPU on fire.”
 That’s the problem Unbroke is built to solve.
+What Ctrl+Z wishes it was.

 - The Cranky Man